 One hour equals 60 minutes.
-There are a lot of topics in the today’s news relating to technology.
+There are a lot of topics in the today’s news relating to technology marketed with explainer video services.
 The home speaker appliance market has new competition.
 Elon Musk’s Mars-bound Tesla rocket launches successfully.
 The Olympics undergoes a cyber attack.
 Intellectual property theft.
 We have one hour to discuss as much as we can.
 Ready?

 Research and development are underway to prepare for a Mars mission.
 Developing a Mars habitat as a place to live presents some unique logistical challenges.
 The first logical step would be to return to the moon and set up a base station.
 The moon has lighter gravity would provide a logical launching point to access the rest of the universe.
 Prototype habitats are in operation in Canada, Utah and Iceland.
 A fourth, to be built in Australia, is in the planning stages.
 In addition, there is a discussion of a habitat in North Dakota.
 The remaining question is how soon we will reach the famed red planet.